KDSCRIPT/Practice-Vue-projects/README.md

 To deploy the project in electron, run the following commands

-First in package make sure the packager has "win32" platform.
+First in package, in quasar conf file, make sure the packager has "win32" platform.

 npx quasar dev -m electron